 Travel Management Planning is how Federal public land managers designate specific trails and areas for motorized use.
 The process can be thought of as a type of comprehensive “zoning” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
-While this is not a new concept – agencies have been required to do this type of planning since the early 1970’s – this year marks a huge shift in how the Forest Service manages motorized and non-motorized winter use.
+While this is not a new concept – agencies have been required to do this type of planning since the early 1970’s – 2015 marks a huge shift in how the Forest Service manages motorized and non-motorized winter use.
 Up to this point, Forests have focused on developing comprehensive plans for summer use.
-This fall, a new rule will be released by the Forest Service that will make this sort of planning mandatory for over-snow use and establish guidelines for how that will be accomplished.
+The Forest Service’s new Over-Snow Vehicle (OSV) Rule makes this sort of planning mandatory for over-snow use and establishes guidelines for how it will be accomplished.

-Winter Wildlands Alliance has long advocated for comprehensive winter recreation planning, and we are pleased that this new rule will soon be finalized.
-Once it is, individual Forests and Ranger Districts that do not already have winter travel plans will start developing them, and we will be there to ensure backcountry and Nordic skiers, snowboarders and snowshoers have a voice in the process.
+Winter Wildlands Alliance has long advocated for comprehensive winter recreation planning, and we are glad to see the OSV rule in place.
+Under the new rule individual Forests and Ranger Districts that do not already have winter travel plans will start developing them, and we will be there to ensure backcountry and Nordic skiers, snowboarders and snowshoers have a voice in the process.
 This is an exciting time for anyone who loves winter, as we have a real opportunity to bring balance to the backcountry.

 History of Forest Service Travel Management Planning